nlamont-netsoc/cyberstation/README.md

 Currently only **"attack pattern, indicator, relationship and sighting"** are implemented.

 If a server/api root/collection has not yet been selected, a bundle of STIX objects can still be created.
-Such bundle is saved to local (browser) storage, such that it can be further edited later on.
+Such bundle is saved to local (browser) storage, such that it can be further edited later on, and eventually send to the selected TAXII-2 server.

 ## Demo